-William Pearce (1848-1930), a prominent government and CPR official as well as a key figure in land and resource development and conservation, acquired a 197-acre parcel where he built a fine sandstone house, which he called "Bow Bend Shack," in 1889.
+In 1889, William Pearce (1848-1930) acquired a 197-acre parcel where he built a fine sandstone house, which he called 'Bow Bend Shack'.
+Pearce was a prominent government and CPR official, and a key figure in land and resource development and conservation.
 The land was later donated to The City of Calgary and developed as Pearce Estate Park, which includes The Sam Livingston Fish Hatchery and the Bow Habitat Visitor Centre.

 The Pearce Estate policy area includes Pearce Estate Park and development located to the north of Blackfoot Trail SE and to the east of the northbound rail line.
-This area will continue to primarily function as Pearce Estate Park, with opportunities for development that fronts onto the park.
+This area will continue to function primarily as Pearce Estate Park, with opportunities for development that fronts onto the park.